 Hold on doing laundry until you have enough for full loads.
-This will help you save on water heating, water usage and on heat needed for the dryer.
+This will help you save on water heating, water usage, and heat needed for the dryer.
 You don’t want to do more laundry than you have to anyway, right?
-And, keep in mind: clearing out the lint trap after every load can save you up to $34 a year, according to PG&E.
+And keep in mind: clearing out the lint trap after every load can save you up to $34 a year, according to PG&E.

 A home energy audit can help you determine the spots where your home is losing energy through leaks, drafts, or products and appliances that use more energy.
 The assessment can explain how to save on energy expenses, including long- and short-term energy-saving options.

 From your heating and cooling ducts to attics, walls, and windows, there are many areas in your home that may be letting in unwanted cold air.
 Simply cover windows with plastic and add caulk or weatherstripping to seal leaks around doors and windows.
 Contact Temp Air System Inc. to hear more about sealing your air ducts.

 One easy way to receive lower utility bills is to switch out your older, less efficient holiday lights for LED lights.
 According to the U.S. Department of Energy, LEDs use less energy than incandescent bulbs and can work for nearly 40 holiday seasons in La Puente.